digitaltrails/vdu_controls/README.md

 ---------------
 * 2.6.5
-  * Default to running one instance of vdu_controls, running another raises the existing instance (contributed by Mohammed Elsayed Ahmed).
+  * Default to running one instance of vdu_controls, running another raises the existing instance.
+Contributed by Mohammed Elsayed Ahmed.
   * The ambient-light-level slider now works even if location is not set.
   * The DDC-options laptop-panel option now defaults to enabled.
   * The Light-Metering-Dialog now offers two profile starter-templates